Granny flats

 Have your say – granny flats consultation

-The Government is focused on increasing the supply of affordable homes for New Zealanders.
-As part of this, the Government is proposing to make it easier to build small, self-contained, and detached houses, commonly known as ‘granny flats’ on properties with an existing home on it.
+The Government is focused on easing the housing crisis by increasing the supply of affordable homes for New Zealanders.
+As part of this, the Government is proposing to make it easier to build small, self-contained and detached houses, commonly known as ‘granny flats’ on properties with an existing home on it.

-Have your say: Making it easier to build granny flats (2024) - mbie.govt.nz
+Making it easier to build granny flats consultation (2024) — mbie.govt.nz

 Challenges to address